microsoft/pai/docs/user/storage.md

 - How-to use

-  Below is an example more like hello-world, since it doesn't copy outputs out.
+  Below is an example more like hello-world since it doesn't copy outputs out.

   1. Refer to [here](https://docs.docker.com/docker-hub/) for building a docker image and pushing to hub.docker.com.
 Below docker file clones code into the docker image.